 The City has received assistance from the San Diego Association of Governments through the East County Energy Roadmap Program to develop a Climate Action Plan (CAP).
 Additionally, a Smart Growth Incentive Program Planning Grant was issued for environmental services, benefit-cost analysis and community outreach associated with the development of the CAP.
-The CAP efforts are underway with projected completion by Spring 2019.
+The CAP efforts are underway with projected completion by Summer 2019.

 Please click here to take our quick Climate Action Survey.

 A Climate Action Plan (CAP) is a comprehensive policy-document that outlines the actions of a jurisdiction at the local-level to align with the statewide targets intended to reduce greenhouse gas (GHG) emissions.
 The main elements of a CAP include taking inventory of emissions, generating projections, identifying reduction targets and measures, and creating implementation and monitoring tools.

 What is an inventory?